tox-dev/tox/docs/index.rst

 Welcome to the tox automation project
 ===============================================

-vision: standardize testing in Python
+Vision: standardize testing in Python
 ---------------------------------------------

 ``tox`` aims to automate and standardize testing in Python.
 It is part